chrhaeusler/llm-telegram-bot/README.md

 1. Send a message to @BotFather and create a bot by typing `/newbot`; you will get the bot's API key from BotFather the moment you created the bot
 2. Send a message to your bot (to open a chat with the bot)
-3. To get the Chat ID, visit (substitute 123456...Nf4c with your bot's API key):
+3. To get the chat ID, visit (substitute 123456...Nf4c with your bot's API key):
    - `https://api.telegram.org/bot12345678:AAFoxxxxn0hwA-2TVSxxxNf4c/getUpdates"

 ## Usage